-Leader means a dominant upright stem, usually the main trunk.
-There can be several leaders in one tree the primary terminal shoot or trunk of a tree.
+Leader means the primary terminal shoot or trunk of a tree.

 Line clearance means pruning for the safe operation and maintenance of uninterrupted electric service.

 Parent branch or stem means the tree trunk; or a large limb from which lateral branches grow.